Public image of Bill Clinton: Popularity among African Americans

-Clinton drew strong support from the African American community and made improving race relations a major theme of his presidency.
-In 1998, Nobel Prize-winning author Toni Morrison in The New Yorker called Clinton "the first Black president", saying, "Clinton displays almost every trope of blackness: single-parent household, born poor, working-class, saxophone-playing, McDonald's-and-junk-food-loving boy from Arkansas," and comparing Clinton's sex life, scrutinized despite his career accomplishments, to the stereotyping and double standards that blacks typically endure.
+Clinton drew strong support from the African-American community and made improving race relations a major theme of his presidency.
+In 1998, Nobel Prize-winning author Toni Morrison in The New Yorker called Clinton "the first black president", saying, "Clinton displays almost every trope of blackness: single-parent household, born poor, working-class, saxophone-playing, McDonald's-and-junk-food-loving boy from Arkansas," and comparing Clinton's sex life, scrutinized despite his career accomplishments, to the stereotyping and double standards that blacks typically endure.

 In 2008, Morrison's sentiments were raised anew as Barack Obama, who would later become the country's first African-American president, ran for the presidency.
 After endorsing Obama, Morrison distanced herself from her 1998 remark about Clinton, saying that it was misunderstood.
-She alleged that she has "no idea what his real instincts are, in terms of race" and claimed she was only describing the way he was being treated during the impeachment trial as an equivalent to a poor black person living in the ghetto.
+She alleged that she has "no idea what his real instincts are, in terms of race" and claimed that she was only describing the way that he was being treated during the impeachment trial as an equivalent to a poor black person living in the ghetto.
 Obama himself, when asked in a Democratic debate about Morrison's declaration of Clinton as "black", replied that Clinton had an enormous "affinity" with the black community, but joked he would need to see Clinton's dancing ability before judging him to be black.